EthanJCanterbury/spaces/README.md

 - **Users**: Stores user information and authentication details
 - **Sites**: Stores website/script content and metadata

-## Preview Code
+## VERY IMPORTANT!!!

-Currently using 'iloveboba' as the preview code for new signups.
+You MUST have a db created with the correct tables or it will NOT work!!
+If even the tiniest table is formatted wrong, it will not start!
 ## License

 This project is part of HackClub and follows HackClub's licensing terms.

-v8
+Contributing and socializing on this project is subject to the Hack Club Code of Conduct

+For support, create an issue or go to #spaces on slack!
+Need private help? @ecanterbury.
+Club help? @jps

+## Management

+This project is managed and lead by Ethan Canterbury